Aly Parsons (née Susan Weidler), Writer

 Ms. Parsons’ works appear online and in anthologies.
 She has fiction, memoirs, and poetry in publications including her story, “Cold Hall” in the DAW anthology, Sword of Chaos, edited by Marion Zimmer Bradley.
 She wrote the Afterword for Catherine Asaro’s collection, Aurora in Four Voices, which appeared in 2011 from ISFIC Press.
 She was a member of the Maryland Writer’s Association and won first place in the 2019 MWA 30th Anniversary Anthology, 30 Ways to Love Maryland with her short story “Lawbreakers.”
 Another version of “Lawbreakers” is in Behind Our Eyes 3: A Literary Sunburst.
 Her fantasy story “Wellspring,” published online in NewMyths.com, won the 2019 Readers’ Choice Award for their second edition, called Twilight Worlds, which featured stories and poems that explore the theme of end times and new beginnings.
 Other writings are in Magnets and Ladders and Pen in Hand.
 She was a proud graduate of the first Odyssey Workshop for Writers of Fantasy, SF, and Horror, a six-week intensive critiquing workshop.
 She worked on a series of fantasy novels, writing and editing full time.

 Her husband of 34 years, Paul Parsons, died in 2008.
 Together they lived with a cat and several thousand books.

 She was a member of the American Council of the Blind.

 She is survived by her sister, Wendy Weidler of Spencerville.

-To plant a tree in memory of Susan W. Parsons, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Susan W. Parsons, please visit our floral store.